oméga 3 bienfaits santé

 Fighting inflammation

-Omega 6s, which are present in large quantities in our diet, generate inflammation in our bodies.
-Eating foods rich in omega-3s will help to rebalance the Omega-3/Omega-6 ratio ratio and reduce inflammation.
+Omega 6s, which are present in large quantities in our diet, generate inflammation in the body.
+Eating foods rich in omega-3s will help to rebalance the omega-3/omega-6 ratio ratio and reduce inflammation.

 In fact, the omega-3s we consume can be transformed by our bodies into a variety of molecules with different properties. powerful anti-inflammatory properties such as resolvinsresolvents maresines and protectines.